REFINER: Reasoning Feedback on Intermediate Representations: Results

-\paragraph{Ablation} To obtain better insight into the contributions of the individual components of our models, we perform an ablation study (Table \ref{tab:ablation}).
+\textbf{Ablation.} To obtain better insight into the contributions of the individual components of our models, we perform an ablation study (Table \ref{tab:ablation}).
 We observe that there is a considerable drop in performance from $47.2$ to $39.8$ when we do not use the critic model during inference.
 Hence, this result indicates that our generator model can leverage the feedback from the critic at inference time.
 Further, we find that the exploration step improves the performance $+3.3$ over the baseline model.
 This result supports our hypothesis that the exploration step increases the output variance and gives the generator model the opportunity to learn over a wide range of feedback.
+We compared the performance with the critic model trained on two different training data (see \S \ref{sec_3.1:critic_model}).
+We find that the critic trained on small automatically generated data using GPT-3.5 works better than without the critic in the loop.
+This result motivates researchers to use this method to generate negative samples to train their critic or preference learning model.
+Finally, we also observe that if the critic was perfect (Oracle), then \ourmodel can significantly improve the performance by fixing the mistakes generated by the generator model.
+This result indicates that \ourmodel can be seen as a framework that allows AI-AI and human-AI interaction.